2. Memra: Just another translation in disquise

 "In the beginning was the Torah.
 The Torah was next to HaShem, and godlike was that Torah."

 Its a simple crash course, and foundational statement of the source and the holiness of the Torah.
-It rallies all readers under a common understanding, in order to get them on the same page, so that Yochanan could go on to further explain in the following 21 chapters how Yeshua was the Messiah.
+It rallies all readers under a common understanding, in order to get them on the same page, so that Yochanan could go on to further explain in the following 21 chapters how Yeshua's claim to the Messianic title was justified.

 Did Onkelos ever use the term Memra in order to describe how HaShem "manifests Himself in bodily form," against centuries of incontrovertible Jewish belief to the contrary?
 No. It never happened.
 If anything, Onkelos was simply explaining how the Word (rather than G-d Himself) got manifested in flesh.
 Only Christians, like their pagan Greek partners, believe that G-d Himself becomes flesh, which is a concept that both the Torah and the NT not only negate, but forbid as well.